 Cabarrus County Schools provides a sound free public education to all children regardless of their economic background, disability, or language barrier.
 Some of these students may not be at the proficiency level the State assesses them at but teachers work every day to see they achieve a years worth of learning growth over a full school year.
-Working to reduce this achevement gap is a challenge our school system faces.
+Working to reduce this achievement gap is a challenge our school system faces.

 This is also a competitive world and we need to prepare all our students to be successful at work, military, higher education and adult life as citizens when they graduate.

-Since students learn differently, have varied interests, and backgrounds, and abilites, we need to continue find and offer programs that engage and challenge our students at their ability level and provides them skills that help them compete for spots in higher education or locally in the workforce.
+Since students learn differently, have varied interests, and backgrounds, and abilities, we need to continue find and offer programs that engage and challenge our students at their ability level and provides them skills that help them compete for spots in higher education or locally in the workforce.

 Cabarrus County Schools is our school system and should reflect our community and its values.
 We know what is best for our students and where our resources should best be invested.
 There is too much being dictated at the Federal and State level and we need local officials to advocate for our community, its values, and our students and implement policies that protect and allow local flexibility.